Sebastianfiet/Likewise_NetworkSolution/README.md

 # Likewise Network Solution
-This project is a simple yet efficient solution by Likewise® which aims to provide a fast, reliable, user friendly & cheap (Among others) comunication network for its customers to use.
+This project is a simple yet efficient solution by Likewise® which aims to provide a fast, reliable, user friendly & cheap (Among others) communication network for its customers to use.
+As of now, supports 2 clients, but it can be expanded with ease.

 ### What is included on this project?
 - 🌐 The full network solution ready for its application.
 This folder includes: